 The BTEC Level 3 Extended Diploma has three main specialisms in the Performing Arts: Acting, Dance and Musical Theatre.
-There were some outstanding results in these vocational courses, where Distinction (D) is the equivalent to an A at A level; Distinction (D) is an A grade; Merit (M) is a B grade; and Pass (P) a C grade.
-92% of students achieved DDD or better (equivalent to AAA at A level); 78% achieving DDD (A level equivalent of 3 A grades) - this was a 5% increase on the previous year.
+There were some outstanding results in these vocational courses, where Distinction (D) is the equivalent to an A at A level; Distinction (D) is an A grade; Merit (M) is a B grade.
+69% of students achieved DDD (A level equivalent of 3 A grades), 94% achieved DDD or better (equivalent to AAA at A level), and all our BTEC students achieved at least DDM (AAB):